Biography

 4.

-The music of the city has no substance, it is the sum of the sounds that we hear as we walk through the city, the memories and sound images that our sensory organs unconsciously recall, and the relationships between all of these that make up the music of the city.
+The music of the city has no real entity, it is the sum of the sounds that we hear as we walk through the city, the memories and sound images that our sensory organs unconsciously recall, and the relationships between all of these that make up the music of the city.

 5.